Website icon Xpert.Digital

 Computer fair: CeBIT in comparison

-It wasn't that long ago that CeBIT was a crowd puller.
-At the turn of the millennium, up to 800,000 visitors flocked to Hanover to take a look at the latest technological innovations.
-For the 2018 edition of the computer trade fair, the organizers are expecting “only” 200,000 visitors.
-In the end there were “only” 120,000 people.
+It wasn't that long ago that the CeBIT was a crowd puller.
+At the turn of the millennium, up to 800,000 visitors flocked to Hanover to take a look at the latest technology innovations.
+For the 2018 edition of the computer fair, the organizers, on the other hand, “only” expect 200,000 visitors.
+In the end it was “only” 120,000 people.

-Another indication of the shrinking importance of CeBIT is that Microsoft decided not to have its own stand.
-Instead, the software giant prefers to expand its involvement at the Hannover Messe.
-The company will also have its own stand at the IFA.
-For Microsoft, CeBIT is now just “one of several trade fairs,” according to a company spokesman.
-What was once the largest computer trade fair in the world has been reduced to a run-of-the-mill event.
+Another indication of the shrinking importance of the CeBIT is that Microsoft waived its own stand.
+Instead, the software giant prefers to expand the commitment at the Hannover Messe.
+At IFA, too, the company will be on site with its own stand.
+For Microsoft, the CeBIT is only "one among several trade fairs," said a company spokesman.
+The once largest computer fair in the world degraded to the 0815 event.

 The reorientation towards trade visitors could also be to blame for the decline.
 Although the downward trend seems to have stopped now, the trade fair will not be able to regain the appeal of earlier times.
 On the contrary, there is a permanent threat of mediocrity of the pure tie fair.
 In any case, the big stages have long been elsewhere, for example at the Mobile World Congress in Barcelona or in Las Vegas at the Consumer Electronics Show, both of which have significantly increased their visitor numbers over the last ten years.
 That Microsoft – as happened in 1995 – presents a new version of Windows at CeBIT; This is currently unimaginable.